 Numerous organizations have network devices that use an internal clock or make use of a Public Internet Time Server.
 The problem is that both of these timekeeping methods are less than optimal solutions.
-Most companies would be best served by implementing a Stratum 1 NTP server to ensure that devices on the network are properly synchronized, maintain accurate time behind a firewall, and comply with timekeeping regulations.
+Most companies would be best served by implementing a Stratum 1 NTP server synced to GPS to ensure that devices on the network are properly synchronized, maintain accurate time behind a firewall, and comply with timekeeping regulations.

 The Need For Network Time Synchronization

 While there's no question that a device on a network needs to show the correct time, it's also important that all network devices are synchronized to GPS for legally traceable timestamping.

 Accurate timestamping is key to root-cause analysis, determining when problems occurred and finding correlations.
 If network devices are out of sync by a few milliseconds or, in extreme cases a few seconds, it can be very difficult for network administrators to determine the sequence of events.

 Intrusion analysis is another area where pinpoint accuracy is needed.
 Network security is a concern for any network, and logs can help analysts determine which areas of a network hackers accessed first.
 This can help uncover the vulnerabilities being exploited.
 If network logs are not accurate or there is a large variance in the times, this process can be difficult if not impossible.

 Time Synchronization Required by Law